 Green School (UMass Extension)

-This course is designed for practitioners such as landscapers, lawn care specialists, nursery operators, sports field managers, public and private grounds managers, arborists and others in the green industry.
-Both experienced professionals as well as those entering the green industries benefit from this course.
+What is Green School?
+Designed for landscapers, lawn care specialists, nursery operators, sports field managers, public and private grounds managers, arborists and others in the green industry, our comprehensive course is for horticultural professionals who want to gain an understanding of economically feasible and environmentally responsible plant and land care practices.
+Both experienced professionals as well as those entering the green industries will benefit from this course.